 Zoo Help: National Elephant Herpesvirus Lab

 The National Elephant Herpesvirus Lab is currently seeking a volunteer to assist with lab maintenance, data entry and sample testing.
-Volunteers must be able to commit to at least one shift per week for a minimum of one year.
-Shift times are from 9 a.m. to 4 p.m., Monday through Friday (weekend days not available).
+Volunteer must be able to commit to at least one shift per week for a minimum of one year.
+Shifts are available weekdays from 9 a.m. to 4 p.m., (weekend days not available).

 Once accepted, new volunteers must complete online orientation training.
 Additional training will be provided on the job.
 There is a probationary period for lab aides.